Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

   and more:

-  * The "Current Layer Extent" button sets the bounding box to the extent of the layer selected in the Qgis explorer.
+  * The "Current Layer Extent" button sets the bounding box to the extent of the layer selected in the QGIS explorer.

-  * The "Calculate from Layer" box allows you to select a dataset loaded in the Qgis explorer to calculate the extent from.
+  * The "Calculate from Layer" box allows you to select a dataset loaded in the QGIS explorer to calculate the extent from.

   * "Map canvas extent" sets the bounding box to the map canvas